rwynn/monstache-site/src/advanced.md

 To create a golang plugin for monstache

 - git clone `monstache` somewhere outside your $GOPATH
-- checkout the correct branch for your version of Monstache.
+- git checkout a specific monstache version tag (e.g. `v6.0.11`) to build the plugin against.
 See Versions above.
 - in the monstache root directory run `go install`
 - create a .go source file for your plugin in the monstache root directory with the package name `main`
 - implement one or more of the following functions: `Map`, `Filter`, `Pipeline`, `Process`